 When a hydrogen atom binds to an atom with a high degree of electronegativity, such as an oxygen atom, the hydrogen atom becomes positively charged.
 As a result, they can form hydrogen bonds.
-The strongest type of polarization bond is the hydrogen bond.
+One of the strongest forms of polarization is hydrogen bonding.

-Protic solvents are solvents that allow hydrogen bonding.
-In protic solvents, any ion with a positive or negative charge will be stable in solution.
+Solvents that allow hydrogen bonding are polar protic solvents.
+In protic solvents, any ion with a positive or negative charge will be stable in the solution.

 For nucleophiles and leaving groups, acidity and basicity are important for reactivity.
-It is important to understand that these polar protic solvents strongly stabilize ions.
+Understand that polar protic solvents strongly stabilize ions.

 -Polar Aprotic Solvents Weakly Stabilizes Ions

-In contrast, aprotic solvents exist.
+In contrast, there are polar aprotic solvents.
 Because of the presence of oxygen and nitrogen atoms in the molecule, polar aprotic solvents are polarized.
 However, hydrogen atoms are not directly bonded to oxygen or nitrogen atoms, and therefore cannot make hydrogen bonds.